MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Practice with Azure private endpoints and Private Link Service

-If you aren't already familier with using private endpoints and Private Link, work through the following tutorials and quickstarts.
+If you aren't already familiar with using private endpoints and Private Link, work through the following tutorials and quickstarts.

 > [!TIP]
 > Pay special attention to the prerequisites and don't skip them!
 Depending on your subscription, you may not be able to create VMs in other regions than what is suggested.